 Don’t let your railroad injury go unreported!
 If you are injured on the job, file your claim as quickly as possible through an attorney who is thoroughly familiar with the complicated FELA laws.
 Claims can be made directly to the company and may be brought as a suit in state or federal court.

 If you or a loved one was injured in the course of work at a railroad, it is essential that you speak to a competent, experienced railroad accident attorney who has experience with FELA and can advise you.
-To schedule an appointment to speak with one of our FELA lawyers, call (251) 432-2277 or email the offices of Long & Long today.
+To schedule an appointment to speak with one of our FELA lawyers, call (251) 432-2277 or email The Long Brothers today.
 The initial consultation is free, and we never accept payment until we’ve gotten you your settlement.
 Our attorneys accept cases in Mobile and communities throughout Alabama, including Baldwin County and surrounding areas.